O-4/PaseStub/README.md

 ## Code Example

 Take a look at the code example section of the [PASE repository](https://github.com/aminfa/Pase).
-The same operations can execute using a `PaseInstance`:
+The same operations can be executed using a `PaseInstance`:

 ```java
     PaseInstance instance = new PaseInstance("localhost:5000"); // specify host